gazebo-forks/dart/RELEASING.md

 # Releasing DART from Open Robotics fork

-Ubuntu launchpad PPA system is being used to release the Open Robotics fork of DART.
+Ubuntu Launchpad PPA (Personal Package Archive) system is being used to release the Open Robotics fork of DART.
 The debian metadata is being hosted the same development branch `azeey/friction_per_shape_more_params`.

 The procedure consists in two steps:

   1. Produce a local tarball of the sources and upload the tarball to Ubuntu's servers to built binaries